Brevard County Housing Finance Authority

 Other Programs:

-In addition to its bond programs, the Authority has provided financing to Habitat for Humanity and the Coalition for the Hungry and Homeless for the construction of new homes and rehabilitation of existing and foreclosed properties in Brevard County.
+In addition to its bond programs, the Authority has provided financing to Habitat for Humanity, Housing for Homeless, Crosswinds Youth Services and Community of Hope for the construction of new homes and rehabilitation of existing and foreclosed properties in Brevard County, and to support the operations of these organizations.

 Economic Impact: